MILESTONES: Brevard’s Carroll Distributing Marks 60 Years, Stresses Corporate Social Responsibility

 In the 1980s, Joanne’s son Mike joined the business.
 The next generation, Mike’s daughter, Hayden, is already learning the ropes from her father.

 The family also remains deeply connected with the community it serves.
-From Carroll Distributing’s early days, the company has been famous for its generosity to local nonprofits.
+Since its early days, Carroll Distributing has been known for its generosity to local nonprofits.

 “We try to do as much as possible,” said Chabot.